WojciechMatuszewski/programming-notes/js-language/promises.md

   .then(console.log);
 ```

-We all know that we can chain `.then` and also that stuff returned from `.then`
-is automatically treated like a `Promise`.
-But I never returned another promise
+We all know that we can chain `.then` and also that stuff returned from `.then` is automatically treated like a `Promise`.
-from within `.then`.
-Normally what would result in something like
+But I never returned another promise from within `.then`.
+Normally what would result in something like `Promise(Promise(..))`.
-`Promise(Promise(..))`.

 Well, as I said before, `Promise` API natively flattens nested Promises.
-We can
-event test this theory using _fake promise_.
+We can even test this theory using _fake promise_.

 ```js
 function fakePromise() {